-- Items in the 3D printed Mars habitat – my favourite with was the plastic lounger which I found more comfortable than most of the furniture in my home.
+- Items in the 3D printed Mars habitat – my favourite was the plastic lounger which I found more comfortable than most of the furniture in my home.

 Starting Again on Mars

-It is clear that there will people on Mars in the near future.
+It is clear that there will be people on Mars in the near future.
 This exhibition asks whether we should reconsider and concentrate on creating a better world on Earth and whether going to Mars is a step too far at this moment.
 Persuasive arguments for and against are put forward by scientists, astronauts, designers and astronomers and leave you with some challenging ideas.

 Everything about a Mars project means rethinking design; clothes, food, accommodation, utensils, robots.
 They all need to be zero waste and clean energy powered.
 It’s one of humanity’s greatest challenges.
 There is the first sustainable urban design created by Mars City Design along with Foster & Partners Mars habitat designers.

 I came away from the exhibition with a lot to think about.
 The exhibition is not just about placing humans on Mars, for me it was also about how humans live on Earth.
 So many of the questions faced when planning for Mars could be asked about how we live on Earth, today.